 We hope you love the products we recommend!
 Just so you know, Men with Kids may collect a share of sales or other compensation from the links on this page.

-Here are just a few money saving tips you can incorporate into your lifestyle in order to build your wallet:
+With that in mind, here are just a few money-saving tips you can incorporate into your lifestyle in order to build your wallet:

 Cancel Automatic Subscription Accounts

 In the modern age of streaming platforms and subscription accounts, it’s easy to lose sight of how much you might be spending on monthly subscriptions.
 Spotify, Hulu, Netflix, Disney+, Amazon Prime; these are amazing entertainment outlets but can all add up without even considering how much you’re spending monthly.

 If you’re starting on the journey towards financial stability, start with evaluating what subscriptions are currently active on your accounts.
 Which of these are essential to your daily life and well being?
 Can you go without one of these for the time being?
 If you can take the $50-$100 a month often spent on these subscriptions, you can start investing it and building your savings elsewhere.

 While groceries are absolutely essential, it’s easy to forget to stick to a strict shopping list and buy non-essential items.
 For a money saving tip, it’s best to plan out your weekly meals, so that you can create a comprehensive list of goods needed from your weekly grocery trip that leaves out all the extras.

 Avoid packaged goods that don’t serve a purpose for meals (breakfast, lunch, dinner), and do your best to shop generic labels.
 Often, you can decrease your grocery bill by 10-15% just by buying generic store brands.
 You can also invest in a grocery shopping service such as Instacart in order to get your groceries delivered to your home.
 This can keep the urge of buying that pack of cookies you pass by on the shelf, and allow you to plan and submit your food order instantly.